Long Island Locks, Chapman's Mills and Dawson's Chapel

 called St. Andrew's.
 In 1832, a wooden church was built where Notre Dame is today, on

-Sussex Street.
+Sussex Drive.
 This church was temporarily called St. James.

 I'd like to find out more about Dawson's Chapel.
 Maybe someone has some information for us.